In Depth: Pension scheme funding - an analysis of completed valuations

 Our key findings this year are:

-- A long-term funding target was used in addition to a technical provisions target by 60% of schemes, with 80% targeting self-sufficiency and 20% buyout
+- A long-term funding target was used in addition to a technical provisions target by 67% of schemes, and 77% of those schemes had a journey plan to achieve the target by the time the scheme is significantly mature;

-- Two-thirds of schemes took an integrated approach to risk management that included consideration of downside scenarios and contingency planning
+- 78% of schemes took an integrated approach to risk management that included consideration of downside scenarios and contingency planning;

-- Average discount rates in excess of gilt yields were slightly higher overall than those used last year but slightly lower overall than those of three years ago – gilt yields had reduced significantly over the three-year period
+- Average discount rates in excess of gilt yields were similar to those used last year and those of three years ago – although gilt yields had reduced, significantly, over both periods;

-- One half of schemes allowed for an element of additional return in excess of the discount rate in their recovery plan
+- An element of additional return in excess of the discount rate was allowed for in 59% of recovery plans;

-- The context – the long-term funding target and use of integrated risk management
+- The funding landscape – the long-term funding target and use of integrated risk management

 - The technical provisions – the discount rate, inflation, mortality, other demographic assumptions and the funding level